 From this page, using the Search by Site & Map option, you can search for sites/pages relating to Colonial and Early America including historic sites, markers, re-enactor groups, etc. If the site represents a mappable location you can also view that location on a map along with other nearby sites and markers.

-If you're not sure what to search for click any of the following historic cities to view a map of their colonial and early American sites: Alexandria,VA, Annapolis, MD, Boston, MA, Charleston, SC, New Castle, DE, Newport, RI, Philadelphia, PA, Plymouth, MA, St. Augustine, FL, Williamsburg, VA
+If you're not sure what to search for click any of the following historic cities to view a map of their colonial and early American sites: Alexandria,VA, Annapolis, MD, Boston, MA, Charleston, SC, New Castle, DE, Newport, RI, New York, NY, Philadelphia, PA, Plymouth, MA, St. Augustine, FL, Williamsburg, VA

 Historic & History Trails of Colonial & Early America